 Childcare leaves shall begin immediately following the pregnancy-disability period.
 Childcare leaves will terminate at the end of the school year in which they begin.
 Extensions of childcare leave may be one-half (1/2) school year or one (1) full school year at the request of the employee and the approval of the Board.

 Childcare leaves shall be applied for no less than ninety (90) days prior to the anticipated delivery date.

-In case of an adoption, notice shall be given to the employee’s supervisor when the employee is approved by the adoption agency.
+In the case of an adoption, notice shall be given to the employee's supervisor when the employee is approved by the adoption agency.
 Application shall be made for a specific leave period as soon as the employee is informed of the anticipated date of physical custody of the child.
 Commencement shall be upon physical custody of the child, and termination shall be as per other childcare leaves.